Kazuhito Kikuchi

 Kazuhito Kikuchi (菊池 一仁, Kikuchi Kazuhito) is a Japanese composer.
-From 2001 to 2005 he was a member of the J-pop duo Breath.
+From 2001 to 2005, he was a member of the J-pop duo Breath.

-He has been one of the main song composers for Ayumi Hamasaki and has also written songs for Kumi Koda, Every Little Thing, Ami Suzuki and others.
-He won the Best Composer Award at the Japan Record Awards in 2001 for the single Fragile by Every Little Thing.
-Currently he is the designated composer for the Chinese singer alan.
+He has been one of the main composers for Ayumi Hamasaki and has also written songs for Koda Kumi, Every Little Thing, Ami Suzuki, and others.

+He won the Best Composer Award at the Japan Record Awards in 2001 for the single "Fragile" by Every Little Thing.
+In 2002, his song "Kioku" sung by Every Little Thing received a Gold Award at the Japan Record Awards.

+He was the composer for the Chinese singer Alan Dawa Dolma.

+In 2021 he founded, and was the producer and composer for, the Japanese girl group et-and-.
+The group disbanded in 2025.